seungjaeryanlee/endtoend.ai/_posts/2018-07-25-ai-for-prosthetics-5.md

 ## What's Next?

 This post concludes the series of posts about the environment!
-I will now analyzing and training the best agents in the last year's competition.
+I will now write about my analysis of the best agents in the last year's competition.
 I also hope to add a better DDPG agent, since although the `keras-rl` package is intuitive, it is slow.

+I plan to keep the new [Leaderboard](#leaderboard) section so that people can see the general trend of the scores with a single chart.